 When Belgium was founded in 1830 French was the de facto dominant and prestigious language while Dutch indexed inferiority.
 This article argues how the marginalization of Flemings, i.e. Belgian speakers of Dutch, can be understood as a form of racialization and how Flemish emancipation was also contingent on the Belgian colonial project and impacted perceived Flemish group interests as ‘white’.
-As participation in the colonial project entailed the promise of upward social mobility, the marginalized Flemings were disproportionally involved in the colonial project.
+As participation in the colonial project entailed the promise of upward social mobility, the marginalized Flemings were disproportionally involved in the colony.
 In that process Dutch did not achieve the same prestigious status as French, but reached a social position at least superior to racialized colonized subjects.
-This paper argues that the role of race and whiteness grounded in that colonial project is still apparent in contemporary Belgium, where political interests of Flemings are systematically framed in contradiction to the interest of racialized citizens.
+This article argues that the role of race and whiteness grounded in that colonial project is still apparent in contemporary Belgium, where political interests of Flemings are systematically framed in opposition to the interest of racialized citizens.